diogoaurelio/schedoscopeWiki/Test-Framework.md

 an Oozie transformation required a bit more infrastructure; for this purpose, we are using a predefined _Hadoop minicluster_, which is basically a small virtual Hadoop cluster running directly in the VM.
-It ships all necessary things to run Oozie transformations.
+It ships with all necessary things to run Oozie transformations.

 Setting up the minicluster is easy - just replace the well-known `with test` in the test case specification by `with clustertest`.
 Then, behind the scenes the minicluster will be launched prior to test execution.
+Properties of the minicluster (e.g. the namenode URI) can be accesed by the `cluster()`
+method:

     "my cool view" should s"load correctly " in {
       new CustomerCustomerNumber() with clustertest {